-Although each province has its own administrative headquarters, the five provinces of the United States and two provinces of Canada are organized into a conference to promote common goals and oversee international projects.
-Headquartered in Washington, D.C., the Jesuit Conference of Canada and the United States provides liaison staffing among the seven provinces, various national associations and the Society’s international headquarters in Rome.
+Although each province has its own administrative headquarters, the five provinces of the United States and the province of Canada are organized into a conference to promote common goals and oversee international projects.
+Headquartered in Washington, D.C., the Jesuit Conference of Canada and the United States provides liaison staffing among the six provinces, various national associations and the Society’s international headquarters in Rome.

 In 2004, Jesuit Father General Peter-Hans Kolvenbach asked the Society of Jesus in the United States to begin a process of “strategic discernment,” of how we can best respond to the apostolic needs of the people of God in the future.